Hjorthmedh/RGCmorphology/ms/intro.md

 stratification depth information, and thus that the @Rodieck1983-nb method of classification is robust when applied to mouse RGCs.

-\clearpage

-# Methods
+# Materials and Methods

-Five different transgenic strains of mice were chosen for this study.
-By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted and labelled with a fluorescent dye (details of each line are given in Table 1).
-When we refer to a class, it is in the predicted group from the clustering/classification methods.
-We refer to the genetic markers as the "genetic type" of the RGCs, and follow the terminology proposed by
-@Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
+Five different transgenic lines of mice were chosen for this study.
+By utilizing genetic markers for CB2, Cdh3, DRD4, Hoxd10 and TRHR, individual RGCs of specific types could be targeted and fluorescently labelled (details of each line are given in Table 1).
+We refer to the genetic markers as the "genetic type" of the RGCs, and follow the terminology proposed by @Cook1998 for distinguishing between the notion of a "type" and "class" of a neuron.
+When we refer to a class of a neuron, it usually indicates the predicted group from the clustering/classification methods.
 Some neurons included in this study were illustrated and analysed in earlier publications [@Beier2013-mc; @Cruz-Martin2014-sf; @Osterhout2014-ko; @El-Danaf2015-pk].